jlumpe/jlumpe-gambit-lab-nb/experiments/211011-gambit-ani-additional-genomes/readme.md

 The new genome sets are:

-* `konstaninidis-2005` - 70 genomes from across the bacterial kingdom
+* `konstaninidis_2005` - 70 genomes from across the bacterial kingdom
-* `snkitkin-2012` - 20 genomes from a Klebsiella pneumoniae subsp. pneumoniae outbreak, very similar.
+* `snkitkin_2012` - 20 genomes from a Klebsiella pneumoniae subsp. pneumoniae outbreak, very similar.
+* `200726_gold_standard` - 80 "gold standard" genomes direct from public health labs, previously
+  used for testing GAMBIT's taxonomy identification.
+This was added to the experiment after the first two.

 Starting data for these genome sets are found in their folders in `data/external/`.
+The data set from the previous experiment is included in analysis notebooks in this experiment with the key `ondov_2016`.

 ## Notebooks